HiberCell and Biodesix Initiate Broad Collaboration for Companion Diagnostic Discovery, Development and Commercialization

-[url="]Biodesix%2C+Inc.[/url] (Nasdaq: BDSX) today announced an agreement with [url="]HiberCell[/url], a biotechnology company developing novel therapeutics for cancer relapse and metastasis, to further the development of an enzyme-linked immunosorbent assay (ELISA) as a companion diagnostic in future registrational trials in breast cancer for Imprime PGG programs.
+NEW YORK and BOULDER, Colo., Jan.
+13, 2021 /PRNewswire/ -- HiberCell, a biotechnology company developing novel therapeutics for cancer relapse and metastasis, today announced an agreement with Biodesix, Inc. (Nasdaq: BDSX) to further the development of an enzyme-linked immunosorbent assay (ELISA) as a companion diagnostic in future registrational trials in breast cancer for Imprime PGG programs.
 Terms of the partnership were not disclosed.

-Biodesix is a leading diagnostic company with a focus in lung disease.
-The Company develops diagnostic tests addressing important clinical questions by combining multi-omics through the power of artificial intelligence.
-Biodesix is the first company to offer six non-invasive tests for patients with diseases of the lung.
-Biodesix launched the SARS-CoV-2 ddPCR™ test and the Platelia SARS-CoV-2 Total Ab in response to the global pandemic and virus that impacts the lung and causes COVID-19.
-The blood-based Biodesix Lung Reflex® strategy for lung cancer patients integrates the GeneStrat® and VeriStrat® tests to support treatment decisions with results in 72 hours, expediting time to treatment.
-The blood-based Nodify Lung™ nodule risk assessment testing strategy, consisting of the Nodify XL2® and the Nodify CDT™ tests, evaluates the risk of malignancy in incidental pulmonary nodules, enabling physicians to better triage patients to the most appropriate course of action.
-Biodesix also collaborates with many of the world’s leading biotechnology and pharmaceutical companies to solve complex diagnostic challenges in lung disease.
-For more information about Biodesix, visit[url="]biodesix.com[/url].

-HiberCell is headquartered in New York City with a site in Roseville, Minnesota.
-For more information, please visit [url="]https%3A%2F%2Fwww.hibercell.com[/url] and follow on [url="]LinkedIn[/url].

 - Warning!
 GuruFocus has detected 2 Warning Signs with NAS:BDSX.
 Click here to check it out.